Moomins on the Riviera: TV series

-In an October 2014 blog article at Screendaily, Sophia Jansson stated that the film's "artistic team has made an effort to be true to the original drawings and the original text", and it is hinted that Jansson is now in discussions with various parties for a new, similarly animated television series.
-This has led to the 2019 television series Moominvalley, a CGI-animated show which is very different in appearance.
+In an October 2014 blog article at Screen Daily, Sophia Jansson stated that the film's "artistic team has made an effort to be true to the original drawings and the original text", and it is hinted that Jansson is now in discussions with various parties for a new, similarly animated television series.
+This has led to the 2019 television series Moominvalley, a CGI-animated show.